DarinNaoroji15/Log-Analysis-in-Linux-and-Splunk/Log Analysis in Linux.md

 5. After identifying the log, I want to view the log files to do so I will type in the following command

-- Type in the command: cat ex191112.log
+- Type in the command: cat file.log

 <img width="437" alt="image" src="https://github.com/user-attachments/assets/219b3eaf-352f-4976-ad26-dd499bdedf12" />